CTSRD-CHERI/cheri-exercises/src/introduction/cross-ccc-release.md

 outside of `/source` when cross-compiling, by using `-o /build/foo`, for example, in the compiler invocations.
 (Many of the examples will use relative paths to reach the build directory, but these will need to be altered as just described.
-We apologize for the inconveniencea.)
+We apologize for the inconvenience.)
 Bear this in mind and proceed to read about the [cross-compiler wrapper](./cross-ccc.md) we will use for the exercises in this book.